luyadev/luya/docs/guide/concept-hooks.md

 }
 ```

-When {{luya\Hook::on}} is called multiple times in a request cycle, the output will concated and is sorted by execution time.
+When {{luya\Hook::on()}} is called multiple times in a request cycle, the output will concated and is sorted by execution time.

 ## Using Array Output